 From SourceWatch

 Americans for Medical Progress (AMP) is an industry-funded organization and front group for the pharmaceutical, animal testing and breeding industries.
-AMP runs media campaigns targeting animal rights and welfare groups.
-It is a self described as a"national 501(c)(3) (tax-exempt) non-profit supported by medical schools, research institutions."
-According to its website, AMP provides "vital news, information and analysis to research stakeholders to ensure they have the resources they need to deflect campaigns that threaten the future of medical progress."
-[1]
+AMP runs media campaigns targeting animal rights, welfare and health advocacy groups.
+It is self described as a "national 501(c)(3) (tax-exempt) non-profit supported by medical schools, research institutions."
+According to its website, AMP provides:

 Overview